yedhink/covid19-kerala-api-deprecated/readme.md

 * import only necessary items
 * redo the verbose flag such that printing in loops etc are possible
 * change loop in extract_text_data func into for page in pdf:
+* extract the no of persons recovered from annex-2
 ## GO
 * in server currently we compare if the file is latest from remote by checking the filename vs title. but there might occur a problem when more than one file is uploaded in same day